 A test done by 500 scientific calculates that 75% of the Earth’s surface has been already altered by human activity.
-For instance, in 2018, the Earth rate deforestation was 26 million hectares, now it has slowed down.
+For instance, in 2018, the Earth rate deforestation was 26 million hectares, but fortunately, now it has slowed down.

 Deforestation = infections